-Are you seeing stagnant sales figures when your sales team looks busier than ever?
-It could be because your salespeople have fallen into bad sales habits and unproductive activities.
+Are you seeing stagnant sales figures even though your sales team looks busier than ever?
+It could be because your salespeople have fallen into bad sales habits and unproductive activities which hamper sales performance.

-Whether it’s obsessing over knocking out low priority tasks or slipping into a monotonous voice while making phone call after phone call, it’s easy for salespeople to get off track.
+Whether it’s obsessing over knocking out low priority tasks or slipping into a monotonous voice while making phone call after phone call, it’s easy for salespeople to get off track in the sales process.

-Alice Heiman, founder of Alice Heiman, LLC, said that while unproductive behaviors can be a real problem in the sales office, the behaviors aren’t always the fault of salespeople.
+Alice Heiman, founder of Alice Heiman, LLC, believes that while unproductive sales behaviors are a major problem in sales offices, they aren’t always the fault of salespeople.
 “In a lot of cases, what they’re doing is what their sales managers told them,” she said.

-Wherever they originate, sales managers need to be vigilant in keeping an eye out for these seven bad sales habits that can hinder sales productivity.
+Wherever poor sales behaviors originate, sales managers need to be vigilant and keep an eye out for these seven bad sales habits that can hinder sales productivity.

 1. Dialing for dollars